 Scandinavian food interests me; cured salmon, pickles and dark rye are the things that immediately spring to mind.
 By coincidence I was sent two different crispbreads to try; some from Finn Crisp and some from Plain Tasty so it seemed the perfect opportunity to try and make a Smörgåsbord with a Swedish salad; Swedish style anyway!
 Something very different for dinner in the ATIE household.

-Cheese and cream
+- Cheese and cream cheese

 Carrots seem to be in my fridge no matter what time of year it is.
 Earlier in the year and around this time they are skinny spring carrots bought or delivered with their huge green fronds still attached.
 In the autumn and winter months they are the sturdier, larger carrots which are essential for roasting, stewing and making into a hot soup.
 I do sometimes find myself at a loss for what to do with spring carrots; other than nibbling on them as they are or serving simply with butter.
 I needed to find something new to try, something to cut through but complement their sweetness: a recipe for spring carrots with crème fraîche and herbs.